 We welcome invited external speakers to our Centre and interested external participants to our event.

-The 2021 Workshop will take place virtually via Zoom.
-All our postgraduate students will present a powerpoint slide highlighting their latest excellent research developments during the workshop.
-The presentations are complemented by a series of distinguished invited external speakers giving talks covering the spectrum of modelling, simulation and computational research interests within the ZCCE.
+The poster presentations are complemented by a series of presentations given by distinguished invited external speakers giving talks covering the spectrum of modelling, simulation and computational research interests within the ZCCE.

-We are pleased to welcome Professor Alistair Borthwick, FREng, FRSE, The University of Edinburgh and Professor Christopher Pain, Imperial College London as our guest speakers for the 2021 ZCCE Postgraduate Student Workshop.
+We were delighted to welcome Professor Alistair Borthwick, FREng, FRSE, The University of Edinburgh and Professor Christopher Pain, Imperial College London as our guest speakers for the 2021 ZCCE Postgraduate Student Workshop.

 Professor Alistair Borthwick, FREng, FRSE The University of Edinburgh